Adonis-Dulaurent/XML_TEI_Final_Assignement/Readme.md

 - `~/ReunionPcfEncoding/`: Contains XML TEI files, an ODD file, and accompanying guidelines in HTML format.
 - `~/Sources/`: Includes PDF copies of the original meeting reports.
 - `~/Transcription/`: Features `.txt` transcriptions of the documents, prepared by the project team.
+- `~/xslt` : Contains an XSLT stylesheet for transforming the XML-TEI document into six HTML documents, a CSS stylesheet to enhance the readability of the HTML documents, and a folder containing the photos used in the HTML transcription.